Arthroscopic Pump Interface

 The existing CrossFlow UI was functional, but was created with minimal user feedback and employed dated UI controls.
 Our team's goal was to accommodate new features, simplify interaction based on data from user testing, and update the UI appearance to be in keeping with Stryker's modern surgical products.

 Initial visual designs started with variations on an in-house direction started at Stryker, and progressed to dividing the UI into regions of information, following design cues established in other Stryker products.
 Operational flow for the device was established by Stryker, but navigational affordances were developed for new features.

 More than 20 screens had to be redesigned or created from scratch, including an on-screen keyboard, and layouts that provided interaction with pump accessories.

-Since interaction with CrossFlow is done via a touch screen, I recommended using a mobile design pattern for device settings rather than the large icon implementation originally on the device.
+Since interaction with CrossFlow is done via a touch screen, I recommended using a mobile design pattern for device settings instead of the unlabelled icon implementation that was on the device.
 The intention was to minimize navigation time between screens, and take advantage of users' familiarity with the interface found on many mobile phones.

 Illustrations and Animation

 I created flat and isometric device illustrations to stay in keeping with the minimal aesthetic of Stryker's corporate style guidelines, along with animations to communicate device operation.